-Just as studying who is coming to Salisbury to work can measure its most powerful industries, studying the destination of workers living in Salisbury can help measure both where the most attractive professions exist in Salisbury's orbit and what industries do not have a strong foothold in the Town.
+Just as studying who is coming to Salisbury to work can measure its most powerful industries, studying the destination of workers living in Salisbury can help measure both where the most

 The largest destinations for Salisbury residents are the neighboring towns of Newburyport (where an estimated 11.7 percent of employed Salisbury residents work) and Amesbury (6.7 percent), followed by Boston (also 6.7 percent).
 These communities are all larger than Salisbury in population and economy, meaning that more, better-paying jobs are more likely to be found in Newburyport, Amesbury, and Boston.